Emmanuel Cascione: Playing career

-Cascione was signed by West Ham United in July 2000, and released in January 2002.
-He then joined Pistoiese, at that time at Serie B. He followed the club relegated to Serie C1, and returned to Serie B by joined Rimini in summer 2005.
+Cascione was signed by West Ham United in July 2000 and released in January 2002.
+He then joined Pistoiese, at that time at Serie B. He followed the club relegated to Serie C1 and returned to Serie B by joining Rimini in the summer of 2005.

 Cesena

-In the summer of 2013 he joined Parma on a free transfer.
+In the summer of 2013, he joined Parma on a free transfer.
 In August 2013 Cascione was signed by Serie B club Cesena in temporary deal, Cesena also received €500,000 from Parma as premi di valorizzazione.

-On 30 June 2014, Cascione was signed by Cesena outright in three-year contract, in a direct cashless swap with goalkeeper Nicola Ravaglia.
+On 30 June 2014, Cascione was signed by Cesena outright in a three-year contract, in a direct cashless swap with goalkeeper Nicola Ravaglia.

 Coaching career

 On 17 July 2019, he joined Serie D club Cattolica Calcio San Marino as a head coach.

 In July 2022, Cascione was hired by Serie D club Pistoiese.
 He was sacked on 25 October 2022 due to negative results.

+On 18 March 2024, Cascione was hired as the new head coach of Serie C club Pescara, a former team of his as a player.